 - Work against the use of alcohol and intoxicating drugs.

-- Give each member full freedom in religious and political opinions, with a duty to follow his own conscience.
+- Give each member full freedom in religious and political opinions.

-The Templars of Honor and Temperance is a secret fraternal order.
+The THT is a secret fraternal order.
 Its regalia, emblems, ceremonies, and general activities are similar to those of other such orders.

 The order began as the Marshall Temperance Fraternity.
 It then became the Marshall Temple.
 Next it was the Sons of Honor.
 Finally it became the Templars of Honor and Temperance.